Published July 2024. Last updated June 2025.

 NHMRC understands that sustainability encompasses a wide range of issues which may include environmental, social and economic considerations.

-- How will sustainability be addressed in the Guidelines?
+- How will sustainability be addressed in the Dietary Guidelines?

 The Dietary Guidelines Expert Committee advised that recommendations for dietary patterns and food groups should firstly consider health impacts relevant to Australians, followed by consideration of sustainability and other contextual factors.
 This is consistent with how sustainability has been included in dietary guidelines in other countries.